Madrid Masters misery for Davydenko

 Sign up for Tennishead email news alerts

-Davydenko arrived in Madrid in fifth spot in the ATP Race, hoping to get enough victories under his belt to guarantee his place at the eight-man end-of-season Masters in Shanghai.
+Davydenko arrived in the Madrid Masters in fifth spot in the ATP Race, hoping to get enough victories under his belt to guarantee his place at the eight-man end-of-season Masters in Shanghai.

 But todays defeat means the 27-year-old will have to wait and see how his rivals for the last four places get on in the Spanish capital.
 Rafael Nadal, Roger Federer, Novak Djokovic and Andy Murray have already qualified.